josepACTG/josepACTG/Readme.md

 </p>

 <p align="center">
-I can show you an image of me, of my last vacations in Menorca:
+I would like to show you an image of me, of my last vacations in Menorca:
 </p>

 <p align="center">